• Skip to primary navigation

 Let’s get this boba party started!

 Tip - This is a chocolate milk tea recipe, but it doesn’t actually contain any tea.
 It’s more of a refreshing sweet drink or light dessert.
-MIlk tea can refer to a huge variety of different drinks, some of them prepared without any tea (like this one!).
+Milk tea can refer to a huge variety of different drinks, some of them prepared without any tea (like this one!).

 🥛 Ingredients